Every Business Owner Exits Eventually

 By the time most owners are ready to have this conversation, some of the highest-value moves are already off the table.
 This guide exists to change that.
 It is not a warning.
 It is an invitation to act while time is still on your side.

 You have spent decades building something of real value.
 You deserve to maximize every dollar of what you have built, to exit on your terms, and to walk into the next chapter of your life with genuine financial freedom.
-That is exactly what this is about.

 Please feel free to reach out at any time as you read through this.
 Our numbers are at the bottom of every page.

-Burt
+Burt and Mike

 Introduction